sdmit2156/lab2-task1-gr10-dmitriev/README.md

 # Overview

-It is public template of assignment `"labrabota 3"` for FPMI students
+It is public template of assignment `"labrabota 2"` for FAMCS students for TPMP course.

 # Usage

-Please, edit README and add some details, as instance **{add your last name, first name and group number}**.
+This lab was done by Alexander Dmitriev gr 10.

 # Building